openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Swapped the optional v3 PKESK algorithm identifier with length octet in order to align with X25519 and X448.
 - Fixed ML-DSA private key size.
 - Added test vectors.
-- correction and completion of IANA instructions.
+- Correction and completion of IANA instructions.

 ## draft-ietf-openpgp-pqc-02
 - Removed git rebase artifact.